astronomer/docs/learn/airflow-context.md

 ---
-title: "Access the Apache Airflow context"
+title: "Access the Apache Airflow® context"
 sidebar_label: "Context"
-description: "Access the Airflow context in your tasks."
+description: "Access the Apache Airflow® context in your tasks."
 id: airflow-context
 ---